usdigitalresponse/benefits-translation-improver/apps-script/README.md

 ### Create Required Components:
 1. **Google Form** with these fields (exact names matter):
-   - "Please enter the text you want to translate" (paragraph text)
+   - "Please enter or copy/paste the text you want to translate or evaluate (max 3,000 words)" (paragraph text)
-   - "Translation Request Name" (short text)
+   - "Please enter a descriptive file name you will remember to locate your translation/evaluation." (short text)
    - "What is the type of content you want to translate?" (dropdown with options like "Public outreach flyer [TAB: t.1yn59ynq1uqa]")

 2. **Prompt Document** in your context folder: